matin/garth/README.md

 1. Uses Pydantic dataclasses to validate and simplify use of data
 1. Full test coverage

-### Python 3.10+

-Google Colab, currently, uses 3.10.
-We should take advantage of all the goodies that come along with it.
-If you need to use an earlier version of Python, there are other libraries that will meet your needs.
-There's no intetion to backport.

 ### JSON vs HTML

 Using `garth.connectapi()` allows you to make requests to the Connect API